v8hid/infinite-zoom-automatic1111-webui/README.md

 2. Go to the `Extensions tab` > `Install from URL`.

-3. Enter `https://github.com/v8hid/infinite-zoom-automatic1111-webui.git` for the URL and leave the second field empty.
+3. Enter `https://github.com/v8hid/infinite-zoom-automatic1111-webui.git` for the URL and leave the second field empty and wait for it to be installed.
 > <img width="587" alt="Screenshot 2023-04-12 at 10 17 32 PM" src="https://user-images.githubusercontent.com/62482657/231554653-16484c48-582e-489d-8191-bafc4cccbd3b.png">

 4. Go to the Installed tab and press Apply and restart.